Brain mapping and awake craniotomy

-This procedure, called expanded endoscopic endonasal surgery, is performed to remove pituitary tumors and other tumors located at the skull’s base.
-The surgical team includes a neurosurgeon and head and neck surgeon working in concert.
-The head and neck surgeon inserts an endoscope — a thin, lighted telescope with a camera on one end — through the patient’s nostril, and the camera sends images from inside the head to a flatscreen TV in the operating room.
-Surgical instruments are introduced through the other nostril so the head and neck surgeon can create a working channel through the nose and sinuses toward the skull base, while monitoring the field on the TV.
+At Roswell Park, tumors located at the base of the skull are removed through expanded endoscopic endonasal surgery.
+The surgical team includes both a neurosurgeon and a head and neck surgeon working together.
+The head and neck surgeon inserts an endoscope — a thin, lighted telescope with a camera on one end — through one of the patient’s nostrils, and the camera sends images from inside the head to a flat-screen TV in the operating room.
+Surgical instruments are inserted through the other nostril so the head and neck surgeon can create a channel from the nose and sinuses to the skull base while viewing the surgical field on the TV.
 The neurosurgeon then removes the tumor using similar techniques.

 This procedure is used to treat pituitary tumors, including those in patients with acromegaly and Cushing’s Disease, and for patients with meningiomas, chordomas, craniopharyngiomas, esthesioneuroblastomas and other midline skull base tumors.

 Laser Interstitial Thermal Therapy, or LITT (brand name Visualase®), is a type of minimally invasive neurosurgery that uses heat to ablate (destroy) cancerous or other damaged tissue in the brain.
 Through a tiny incision (less than 2 cm), a laser probe delivers light energy to the area of concern, heating and destroying the abnormal tissue.
 The procedure is performed with MRI guidance so the neurosurgeon can monitor the temperature of the target area and receive real-time confirmation that all the necessary tissue has been destroyed and that the normal brain has been protected.
 The treatment does not require a large incision.
 Patients typically return home the day after the procedure.